rajatnagarr/CCI_TESTBED_DOCS_PUBLIC/source/openstack.rst

         :width: 650px

 .. note::
-   If you encounter any issues with the OpenStack dashboard, login credentials, or network access, raise a ticket in Redmine or contact the administrator at `cci.xg.testbed.admin@cyberinitiative.org`_.
+    If you encounter any issues with the OpenStack dashboard, login credentials, or network access, raise a ticket in Redmine or contact the administrator at cci.xg.testbed.admin@cyberinitiative.org.

-By following these steps, you should be able to successfully launch and configure an OpenStack instance with USRP access.
-Remember to verify each configuration step to ensure connectivity with the USRP device.